-In the DiffServ network, packets are marked as "In" or "Out" on the basis of the profile negotiated through the SLA.
+In the DiffServ network, packets are marked as 'In' or 'Out' on the basis of the profile negotiated through the SLA.
 In unicast communication, the marking of the packets is usually done on the aggregate basis of bandwidth requirements.
-As DiffServ is uni-directional, the current marking scheme is normally sender-based, which do not consider the QoS requirements of the receivers.
-However, such a marking would not be adequate in multicast communications.
+As DiffServ is uni-directional, the current marking scheme is normally senderbased, which do not consider the QoS requirements of the receivers.
+Such a marking would not be adequate in multicast communications.
 Packet marking in DiffServ multicasting environment differs from that of the unicast case in the following three aspects: